algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 7.2 Reliability

 - The verification process indicates if there are any errors so as not to mislead the customer.
-- The format chosen by the user have to be correct, that's to say, the program should return a viable format exempt of errors.
+- The format chosen by the user has to be correct, that's to say, the program should return a viable format exempt of errors.
 - All the sent error (by the REST API[^11]) specify what is the problem (type and problematic line).